vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 warn
 ----

-The warn event contains data about a non-fatal errors encountered when processing something.
+The warn event contains data about issues encountered when performing an action.

 It includes the following keys: